learn-co-curriculum/js-object-oriented-object-relations-readme/README.md

 }
 ```

-Finally, let's allow the ability to associate a user with a item.
+Finally, let's allow the ability to associate a user with an item.

 ```js
 let itemId = 0